How to Make Pumpkin Roll Cupcakes Recipe

 Yes, it will be this horribly putrid orange color.
 This always looks like bad baby food to me, but I promise it will taste amazing.
-In fact, it tastes pretty dern good right now.
-Not that I want you to taste it, because it has raw eggs in it, and everyone knows that if folks taste anything with raw eggs they’ll keel over and die within the hour.
+In fact, it tastes pretty dern good when all done.

 I was trying to decide if I wanted to make mini cupcakes or regular cupcakes for this tutorial so as I was getting ready to photograph it I texted my friend Jyl:

 Jyl : “I say full because I don’t just want a mini.
 I want more.
 And it sounds better to say I ate one cupcake than it does to say I ate five mini ones.”

 Her wisdom made sense so we have full size cupcakes in this tutorial 🙂